n5ssim/push_swap/README.md

 ## AI Usage

-AI (Claude) was used to:
+[AI (Claude)](https://claude.com/product/overview) was used as a learning tool for:
-- Explain C concepts (structures, pointers)
+- Understanding C concepts (structures, pointers, memory management)
-- Debug and troubleshoot errors
+- Debugging and troubleshooting
-- Explain the radix sort algorithm

-All code was written and understood by the student through guided learning.
+- Algorithm explanation (radix sort)